 This post may contains affiliate links for your convenience.
 If you make a purchase after clicking a link we may earn a small commission but it won’t cost you a penny more!
 Read our full disclosure policy here.

-. in the Magic Kingdom is partially to blame!
+The fall season has to be one of the my favorite times of year, and Main Street U.S.A. in the Magic Kingdom is partially to blame!
 From the moment you step off of the Monorail, you’re greeted by pumpkins, friendly jack-o-lanterns, crisp leaves, and delicious seasonal goodies.
 I recently took a trip to the Magic Kingdom and got to experience Main Street U.S.A. decked out in it’s fall attire.
 Here, I’ll share with you what I encountered!

 Walt Disney World is known for doing some of the most immersive decorating and theming possible, so it should be no surprise that they go all out to bring fall to Main Street U.S.A.
 We arrived at WDW over Labor Day Weekend, and the fall decorations were already complete!
 They’re expected to remain throughout September and October, being replaced with Christmas decorations in November.

 EXPLORING MAIN STREET U.S.A.